 Accepted manuscripts are copyedited according to APA format and returned to the author for approval.
 Authors are responsible for all statements made in their work, including changes made by the copy editor and authorized by the corresponding author.
 Please adhere to APA format and use “Times New Roman” font in 12 pt. throughout.
 In the references, please italicize the required text as per APA style.
 Headings are encouraged and must also follow APA format.

 The first step in the submission process is that the editors of the journal will review the article to see if the article is a fit for the scope and focus.
 Assuming that the article is within the realm of topics that the journal publishes, the editor will assign it to 3 reviewers where a double-blind peer-review process will be applied.
 In cases where there is a potential Conflict of Interest or Competing Interests, such as the author is also a peer reviewer for the journal, or is an editor, the article will face review from additional reviewers.
 Please allow four weeks for review.
 If your article is accepted the editor will notify you and let you know which edition your article will appear in.
 If it is not accepted it may be sent back to you with slight revisions or major rewrites.

-The Journal of Cold Case Reviews is set up to publish on a 6-monthly basis, beginning in July 2015.
+The inaugural publication the Journal of Cold Case Review, Vol. 1, No. 1 was issued in July 2015.
+Future issues will be published annually in January, with submissions for each issue that have been received by November 1st of the preceding year.
 The inaugural publication issue will be Vol. 1, No. 1.
 Submissions for this issue have to be made by May 31, 2015.

 Additionally the JCCR: